GameBoiss/ask-me/README.md

 Fork this repository.
 Create a new branch with your changes: `git checkout -b feature/your-feature`.
 Commit your changes: `git commit -m "Add your commit message here"`.
-Push your changes to your branch: `git push origin feature/your-feature`.
+Push your changes to your branch: `git push origin
-Submit a pull request.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.